 According to fiscal year 2024 data, the City provides recycling services to its 11,800 residences through recycling drop-off sites and a privatized curbside recycling program.
-The centrally located Transfer Station is available to both City and Scratch Gravel Solid Waste District residents as a free, source-separated drop-off site.
-It accepts plastics, cardboard, aluminum and steel cans, paper, glass, yard waste, and automotive waste.
+The centrally located Transfer Station is available to City and Scratch Gravel Solid Waste District residents as a free, source-separated drop-off site.
+It accepts plastics, cardboard, aluminum and steel cans, paper, glass, yard, and automotive waste.

 An opt-in curbside recycling program is also available to residents within the City and County limits.
-Within the City, approximately 12 percent or 1,521 citizens subscribe to curbside source-separated recycling.
-This program is operated by a private company and offers both single-stream (county residents) and source-separated recycling (city residents) bi-weekly.
+Within the City, approximately 12 percent, or 1,521 residents, subscribe to curbside source-separated recycling.
+A private company operates this program and offers bi-weekly single-stream (county residents) and source-separated recycling (city residents).
 The specific programs and their related costs are as follows:

 - City Homeowners: Source-separated curbside recycling for \$8/month.
-This cost is subsidized by the City by \$8.20 to encourage recycling, making the total cost \$16.20.
+The City subsidizes this cost by \$8.20 to encourage recycling, making the total cost \$16.20.
 The City furnishes the bins for recycling. - City Renters: Source-separated curbside recycling for \$16.50/month or \$49.50 a quarter, plus a \$40 one-time fee for bin setup. - County Residents: Single-stream curbside recycling for \$19.95/month or \$59.85 a quarter.

-The City curbside source separated recycling collects approximately 280 tons per year of recyclables.
+The City curbside source separated recycling collects approximately 280 tons of recyclables annually.